guitarbeat/Personal-Website/memory-bank/activeContext.md

 - [2024-07-16] - Moved keyframes from `src/components/Tools/styles/index.scss` to `src/components/Tools/shared/styles/index.scss`
 - [2024-07-16] - Created new fullscreen mixins in shared styles for better reusability
 - [2024-07-16] - Completed comprehensive audit of all SASS variables across the project
+- [2024-07-17] - Created new `_tokens.scss` file as the single source of truth for all design tokens
+- [2024-07-17] - Created new `_css-variables.scss` file to generate CSS custom properties from tokens
+- [2024-07-17] - Updated `main.scss` to import the new tokens file
+- [2024-07-17] - Updated `_base.scss` to use tokens instead of hardcoded values
+- [2024-07-17] - Updated `_breakpoints.scss` to use tokens instead of hardcoded values
+- [2024-07-17] - Updated `_variables.scss` with deprecation notice and token imports
+- [2024-07-17] - Updated `_theme-switch.scss` to use tokens for breakpoints
+- [2024-07-17] - Updated `_vignette.scss` to use tokens for colors, breakpoints, and z-index
+- [2024-07-17] - Updated `_keyframes.scss` to use tokens for colors and animations
+- [2024-07-17] - Updated `src/components/Tools/shared/styles/index.scss` to use tokens for spacing, colors, and breakpoints

 ### Code Quality Improvements
 - [2024-07-15] - Improved component scoping in Tools section styles